Bedford Park Festival 2020

 Images above: Phyllis Logan, Kevin McNally, John Rowe, Jeremy Vine

 Two new radio plays and a Jazz album

-We are pleased to host not one, but three premieres, the first of which is a short radio play by Christina Balmer.
+We were pleased to host not one, but three premieres, the first of which is a short radio play by local resident and actor Christina Balmer.
 It’s only 12 minutes long, but every word’s a pearl.